-- Launched strategic campaigns to drive acquisition and usage of bank products - Developed solutions for under-served segments like Wezesha Machinga loans - Harmonized service tariffs to increase customer retention and share of wallet.

-• Reinforced sales culture by building the capacity of teams, adequately resourcing them and creating networking opportunities in strategic events.
+Key milestone from 2023 Strategies includes business growth through launched strategic campaigns to drive acquisition and usage of bank products, developed solutions for under-served segments like Wezesha Machinga loans, harmonized service tariffs to increase customer retention and share of wallet, reinforced sales culture by building the capacity of teams, adequately resourcing them and creating networking opportunities in strategic events.

-In 2022, the Bank embarked on its five-year (2022-2026) strategy based on four strategic pillars of Transformation of Microfinance Business within the bank, Customer Service Transformation, Digitization of products and Improve Governance and Risk Management.
-The Strategy stems from the framework of the current operating environment, competitive landscape, and internal operating dynamics which the Bank leverage from its competitive advantage for current and future growth.
+The five-years (2022-2026) strategies based on four strategic pillars of Transformation of Microfinance Business within the bank, Customer Service Transformation, Digitization of products and Improve Governance and Risk Management.
+The Strategy stems from the framework of the current operating environment, competitive landscape, and internal operating dynamics, which the Bank leverage from its competitive advantage for current and future growth.
 The strategy also focused on digital transformation towards building the Bank of the future.